Wasatch Wave

 The Wasatch Wave is a weekly newspaper in Heber, Utah, United States.
 It was started in 1889.
 It has a current circulation of 4,200 and is owned by Wave Publishing, Inc. In 2007, it won the General Excellence award from the Utah Press Association in its category.
 In June 2018, the Wave was named June Business of the Month by the Heber Valley Chamber of Commerce.
+In July 2025, the paper was put up for sale.

 Historical digital archives are available at Utah Digital Newspapers.